 when you are rejected from other funding, or

-when your other funding runs out at the end of your degree.
+when your funding runs out near the end of your degree.

 Departmental funding is the least competitive.
 It varies wildly across universities; some departments guarantee stipends for all students while others provide none.
 This is good information to find out before you apply and certainly before you accept any offer.

 The best time to negotiate departmental funding is before accepting your initial graduate school offer, especially when you have multiple offers from different universities or departments.

 Here’s an email I sent after being accepted into the Master’s program: